The Many Benefits of Hiring Veterans

 In March 2012, the U.S. Chamber of Commerce, National Chamber Foundation, and Capital One, accelerated the program with “Hiring 500,000 Heroes,” a national campaign to engage the business community in committing to hiring half a million veterans and military spouses by the end of 2014.
-To date, more than 1,000 businesses of all sizes have pledged to make 235,000 hires, with nearly 120,000 of those hires already confirmed.
+Since this collaborative effort was launched, more than 1,500 businesses have pledged to hire 435,000 heroes toward this goal.
+To date, 265,000 of those pledges have been met.

 Adecco has a long-standing commitment to helping skilled veterans and their families find jobs by connecting them to our clients.

-Specifically, Adecco runs Career Connections for Military Spouses and Veterans, which provides a wide range of resources to help veterans and employers.
+The Adecco Military Alliance for military spouses and veterans, provides a wide range of resources to help veterans and employers.
 More than 50,000 veterans and military spouses benefited from the program last year, getting resume assistance, career counseling services or access to additional referral sources.
 In addition, more than 2,000 veterans were hired directly through Adecco last year.